andreasthoelke/dotvim/keymaps/vim-cheat-sheet.md

 ### Claude Code
+<c-v><c-j>           - insert new line (not running the prompt yet) NOTE this is default terminal behavior!
+\<cr>                - backslash + return is an alternative to the above.
+Also default behavior!
 <c-g>V               - ClaudeCodeOpen
 <c-g>S               - Claude in horizontal split
 <c-g><c-j>           - Send parrot buffer user message to Claude